Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

-Causes of sulfur plugs in the ears
+Causes of wax plugs in the ears

 • Traumatic disorders in the structure of the ear.

 • Very dry air.
-In the event that a person stays in a room with too dry air for a long period of time, sulfur begins to be produced in an excessively large amount and does not have time to be released from the ear canal.
-As a result, a bottleneck is formed.
+When a person spends a long period of time in a room with too dry air, wax begins to be produced in excessively large quantities and does not have time to be released from the ear canal.
+As a result of this, a traffic jam is formed.

 • periodic dizziness;